galaxyproject/planemo/docs/presentations/2016_workflows.md

 ???

-Oh look, I get to follow Björn again.
-That guy ruins the curve - when it comes to pretty much any attempt to contribute to Galaxy.
+Oh look, I get to follow Björn again - that doesn't seem fair to me.

+Compounding that problem - my slides are just the same as last years Galaxy Tool SDK find and replace Galaxy tool with scientific workflow.

 ---
-class: large
+class: larger

 ### A Galaxy Philosophy